ibm-cloud-docs/watsonxdata/quick_start_2.1.3.md

 The wizard guides you through the initial configuration process for the infrastructure components of {{site.data.keyword.lakehouse_short}}.

-## Configure a storage
+## Configure a storage and catalog
 {: #qs_bucket_213}
 {: step}

 Your {{site.data.keyword.lakehouse_short}} needs an object storage bucket to store your raw data files.
-You can provision a new IBM-managed bucket or register your own bucket.
-You can add more buckets and register them later.
+You can use an existing storage or provision a new IBM-managed bucket or register your own bucket.
 You can also configure the query monitoring details.
 You can enable or disable the query monitoring to store and manage your diagonostic data.

-In the **Configure storage** section, complete the following steps:
+In the **Configure storage and catalog** section, complete the following steps:

 1. Select one of the following options and provide details.
+   - **Use existing pair** : {{site.data.keyword.lakehouse_short}} automatically lists all storage-catalog pairs in your account that you have access to, allowing you to select an existing pair, avoid duplicate resources, and reduce setup time.
    - **Discover COS instance** : Selects an existing IBM COS instance and an attached bucket on your IBM Cloud account.
 If multiple IBM COS instances and buckets are detected, select the IBM COS instance that contains the desired bucket to register with {{site.data.keyword.lakehouse_short}}.
    - **Register my own** :  You can use any existing IBM COS bucket from an existing instance or provision a new instance.
 To provision a new IBM COS instance, provide the following details: